nenadmarkus/wlrn/README.md

 -- an appropriate similarity between descriptors is, for example, a dot product print(d[1]*d[2])
 ```

-The net parameters are stored as floats to reduce the storage requirements (i.e., the repo size).

 ### How to repeat the training